Portmeirion: The Prisoner

 In 1966–1967, Patrick McGoohan returned to Portmeirion to film exteriors for The Prisoner, a surreal spy drama in which Portmeirion played a starring role as "The Village", in which McGoohan's retired intelligence agent, known only as "Number 6", was incarcerated and interrogated, albeit in pleasant surroundings.
 At Williams-Ellis' request, Portmeirion was not identified on screen as the filming location until the credits of the final episode of the series, and indeed, Williams-Ellis stated that the levy of an entrance fee was a deliberate ploy to prevent the Village from being spoilt by overcrowding.
 The show, broadcast on ITV in the UK during the winter of 1967-68 and CBS in the US in the summer of 1968, became a cult classic, and fans continue to visit Portmeirion, which hosts annual Prisoner fan conventions.

-The building that was used as the lead character's home in the series currently operates as a Prisoner-themed souvenir shop.
+The building that was used as the lead character's home in the series was used as a Prisoner-themed souvenir shop.
 Many of the locations used in The Prisoner are virtually unchanged after more than 50 years.
+A large outdoor chess board was installed in 2016 in homage to its appearance in the series.

 Because of its Prisoner connection, Portmeirion has been used as the filming location for a number of homages to the series, ranging from comedy skits to an episode of the BBC documentary series The Celts, which recreated scenes from The Prisoner.
-Other occasions include:
+Other instances have included: